iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.2/report.md

 > been 3 days and no one reply to my question yet<br> :date: __2020-10-05 22:22:29__

 > Its false advertising !
 All I asked for was a note to get a memory foam mattress topper in a sober living home, just a note he couldn't even do that.
 Ser vice is a rip off for real..<br> :date: __2020-09-27 07:50:53__

-> Horrible registration process.
-It asks for location.
-I allow the location and it detects im not in US but registration requires my address and the phone which will be used for collecting the prescription and select the pharmacy in US when obviously i will not be able to go there!
-And you cant register without doing these steps!
-And in their website says for non US residents you can still use to get the diagnostic etc. Meh, another useless app in the store<br> :date: __2020-09-26 21:42:28__